 All the questions given here are provided with detailed explanation which will make your preparation easy.
+Practicing important questions given below will certainly make your learning effective and also improve your performance in examination.

 Given below are some very important questions for short answer type questions category in class 9 Science exam: